boardd/goal-keeper-robot/README.md

 ### Tracking the Ball

-To compute the angle at which we should position the arm to block the ball, we need to know the location of the ball within the playing field.
+To compute the angle at which we should position the arm to block the ball, we need to know where the ball is going to end up in the horizontal direction, once it reaches the goal.

+#### Finding the ball

 We determine the location of the ball using a top down camera over the playing field.
 The raw images look like the following:

 <img src="raw-cam-image.png" alt="Raw image from the camera" width="600" class="center">